-For 1.A.4.b i, the category is key category in 2021 for SO_x, NO_x, NMVOC, CO, PM10, PM2.5, BC, Cd, Hg, PAH, Dioxin, HCB and PCB emissions.
-More, in 1990 NOx, Hg, HCB and PCB are not key categories.
+For 1.A.4.b i, the category is key category in 2022 for SO_x, NO_x, NMVOC, CO, PM10, PM2.5, BC, Cd, Hq, PAH, Dioxin, HCB and PCB emissions.
+More, in 1990 NOx, NH3, Pb, Hg, HCB and PCB are not key categories.
 At trend assessment NOx, NMVOC, CO, PM10, PM2.5, BC, PAH, dioxins, HCB and PCB are key categories.

-Most of these pollutants are due prevalently to emissions from wood combustion: between 98% and 100% for NH3, CO, NMVOC, PM, BC, PAH, dioxins, HMs (except Hg and As), HCB and PCB emissions, 69% for SO_x and 44% of the total for NO_x for which a Tier 2 is applied.
+Most of these pollutants are due prevalently to emissions from wood combustion: between 98% and 100% for NH3, CO, NMVOC, PM, BC, PAH, dioxins, HMs (except Hg with 45%, Cd with 92%, Ni with 94% and As with 81%), HCB and PCB emissions, 71% for SO_x and 45% of the total for NO_x for which a Tier 2 is applied.
 Methodology and emission factors are described in paragraph 3.9.3.2.
 For SO_X country specific and updated emission factors are used for wood, gasoil, residual oil, natural gas and LPG calculated on the basis of the maximum content of sulphur in these fuels; emissions from these fuels account for about 99.9% of SO_x category emissions.
 A country specific methodology has been developed and applied to estimate NO_X emissions from gas powered plants and all emissions from wood combustion.
-More than 50% of the total emissions are due to the combustion of natural gas; methodology and country specific emission factors are described in the following paragraph 3.9.3.1.
-Biomass combustion accounts for around 44% of the total and methodology and country specific emission factors are also available in paragraph 3.9.3.2.
-For the other fuels, the default EMEP/CORINAIR 2007 Guidebook values have been used.
-In particular for liquid fuels (gasoil, kerosene and LPG) a default equal to 50 g/GJ is used.
-All these fuels cover more than 99% of total category emissions.
-According to the previous review process, an update of EFs occurs for NO_x, NMVOC and PM2.5 since 2000.
-For 1.A.4bii, 1.A.4cii, 1.A.4ciii and 1.A.5b emission estimates are calculated taking into account the relevant changes in emission factors along the time series due to the introduction of the relevant European Union Directives for off-road engines.
+About 50% of the total emissions are due to the combustion of natural gas; methodology and country specific emission factors are described in the following paragraph 3.9.3.1.
+Biomass combustion accounts for around 45% of the total and methodology and country specific emission factors are also available in paragraph 3.9.3.2.
+All these fuels cover more than 90% of total category emissions.
+According to the previous review processes, an update of EFs occurs for NO_x, NMVOC and PM2.5 since 2000.

+For 1.A.4bii, 1.A.4ciii and 1.A.5b emission estimates are calculated taking into account the relevant changes in emission factors along the time series due to the introduction of the relevant European Union Directives for off-road engines.
 Regarding mobile machinery used in agriculture, forestry and household, these sectors were not governed by any legislation until the Directive 97/68/EC (EC, 1997 [a]), which provides for a reduction in NO_X limits from 1st January 1999, and Directive 2004/26/EC (EC, 2004) which provide further reduction stages with substantial effects from 2011, with a following decreasing trend particularly in recent years.
 For engines with lower power as those used in forestry, household and gardening, the European Directives introduce emissions limits only starting from 2019 and 2021 so they have not had effect up to now.
 Moreover, for the category 1.A.4.bii, 1.A.4.cii and 1.A.4.ciii, Pb emissions from 2002 are reported as 'NA', because of the introduction of unleaded liquid fuels in the market in 2002.
-In particular heavy metals contents values derive from the analysis about the physical chemical characterization of fossil fuels used in Italy (Innovhub, Fuel Experimental Station, several years).
+In particular heavy metals contents values derive from the analysis about the physical - chemical characterization of fossil fuels used in Italy (Innovhub, Fuel Experimental Station, several years).
 According to the review (EEA, 2019), PCB, HCB and Dioxins emissions have been estimated and included in the inventory for 1.A.4.ciii category with the emission factors of Tier1 available in the 2019 EMEP/EEA Guidebook.

-3.9.3.1 NO_X emissions from gas powered plants in the civil sector
+3.9.3.1 NO_x emissions from gas powered plants in the civil sector